Fixed versus adjustable loans

-Your first few years of payments on a fixed-rate loan go mostly toward interest.
-As you pay on the loan, more of your payment goes toward principal.
+Your first few years of payments on a fixed-rate loan go primarily to pay interest.
+The amount applied to principal goes up slowly each month.

-You can choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers choose fixed-rate loans when interest rates are low and they want to lock in at the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
-Call Washingtonian Mortgage, LLC at 410-451-2755 for details.
+You might choose a fixed-rate loan in order to lock in a low interest rate.
+People select these types of loans because interest rates are low and they want to lock in the lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
+Call Washingtonian Mortgage, LLC at 4433365525 for details.

-There are many types of Adjustable Rate Mortgages.
-ARMs usually adjust every six months, based on various indexes.
+There are many different kinds of Adjustable Rate Mortgages.
+ARMs are normally adjusted every six months, based on various indexes.

-Most programs feature a cap that protects you from sudden monthly payment increases.
-There may be a cap on how much your interest rate can increase in one period.
-For example: no more than two percent a year, even if the underlying index increases by more than two percent.
-Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount the payment can increase in a given period.
+Most ARM programs feature a cap that protects you from sudden monthly payment increases.
+Your ARM may feature a cap on how much your interest rate can go up in one period.
+For example: no more than two percent per year, even though the underlying index increases by more than two percent.
+Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount the monthly payment can increase in a given period.
 In addition, the great majority of adjustable programs feature a "lifetime cap" — the rate can't ever go over the cap amount.

-ARMs most often feature the lowest rates toward the beginning of the loan.
-They guarantee that rate from a month to ten years.
-You've likely heard of 5/1 or 3/1 ARMs.
-For these loans, the initial rate is fixed for three or five years.
+ARMs most often feature their lowest, most attractive rates toward the start.
+They usually guarantee that rate from a month to ten years.
+You've probably heard of 5/1 or 3/1 ARMs.
+In these loans, the initial rate is set for three or five years.
 After this period it adjusts every year.
-These types of loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
-Loans like this are usually best for borrowers who expect to move in three or five years.
-These types of adjustable rate programs are best for borrowers who will move before the initial lock expires.
+These loans are fixed for 3 or 5 years, then adjust after the initial period.
+Loans like this are often best for borrowers who expect to move in three or five years.
+These types of adjustable rate loans most benefit borrowers who will move before the loan adjusts.

-Most people who choose ARMs do so because they want to take advantage of lower introductory rates and don't plan to remain in the house longer than the introductory low-rate period.
-ARMs can be risky when property values go down and borrowers are unable to sell their home or refinance their loan.
+Most borrowers who choose ARMs choose them when they want to get lower introductory rates and don't plan on remaining in the house longer than this introductory low-rate period.
+ARMs can be risky if property values go down and borrowers can't sell or refinance.